Photo

 Field trip

-Complementing the conference programme is a day of field trips on 19 September
+Complementing the congress programme is a day of field trips on 19 September.

 International Mechanisation and Demonstration Strawberry Fair